 Cannot be an illiterate person over fifteen years of age.

 Meet the individual requirements for the specific SRRV option below

 Processing time for an SRRV application is between 10 days to 30 days.
 Applications take longer to process if you miss a step or forget a document.
 Download a FREE SRRV checklist to keep track of every step and document.

 The SRRV SMILE visa is the most straight forward of the visa options.
 If you are over 35 years old, healthy, active, and able to deposit and maintain a $20,000 deposit in an approved Philippines retirement account, then you can apply.

-You cannot withdraw the deposit unless you give up your residency and unlike the other options, nor can you use the $20,000 to invest in a house or any other investments.
+The $20,000 deposit mentioned above.
+In addition, you cannot withdraw the deposit unless you give up your residency.
+Unlike the other options, you cannot use the $20,000 to invest in a house or any other investments.